MBtech/bbo-arena/README.md

 # bbo-arena
+## Evaluation
+The results from our evaluation of the blackbox algorithms will be included in this repository.

+For stats and results from the evaluation take a look at the `docs` directory.
+Plots and logs will be added soon as well.

 ## Blackbox optimization libraries/algorithms (under test)
 - SMAC -> Working using [pysmac](https://github.com/automl/pysmac) (There is a problem with [SMACv3](https://github.com/automl/SMAC3) on MacOS)